-Options Non-Flash () Flashable
+Options Non-Flash ()

+Flashable

-4.11 SUPERVISOR / USER PASSWORD SETTING
+4.11 SUPERVISOR PASSWORD SETTING

-These setup pages are used for password setting.
-When a password has been enabled and the Security Option field is set as Setup, you will be required to enter the password every time you try to enter BIOS Setup program.
-This prevents an unauthorized person from changing any part of your system configuration.
-Additionally, if the Security Option field is set as Boot, the BIOS will request a password every time your system boot.
-This would prevent unauthorized use of your computer.
+This setup page is used for setting a password in order to enter BIOS.
+This prevents any unauthorized person from changing any part of your BIOS system configuration.
+Additionally, if the Security Option field is set to "Boot," the BIOS will request a password every time your system boots.